 Canadian Psychological Association

 What you can do to change your child's behavior.
-American Academy of Family Physicians Family Doctor website.
-Available at: http://familydoctor.org/familydoctor/en/kids/behavior-emotions/child-behavior-what-parents-can-do-to-change-their-childs-behavior.html.
-Updated September 2010.
-Accessed July 20, 2015.
+Family Doctor—American Academy of Family Physicians website.
+Available at: https://familydoctor.org/what-you-can-do-to-change-your-childs-behavior.
+Updated May 2016.
+Accessed June 30, 2017.